snorthman/FastMRIWeb/docs/README.md

 # [Third place winner in international K2S challenge](https://k2s.grand-challenge.org/)

-We accepted the challenge from UCSF to perform knee segmentations on accelerated raw MRI data (from k-space to segmentation).
-Accelerating MRI is essential to reduce patient discomfort in the scanner and decrease healthcare costs.
-We submitted a fully automated end-to-end pipeline for generating high-resolution multi-class knee segmentations from undersampled k-space.
-We showed that a state-of-the-art deep learning model could accelerate knee MRI 8x for task-based segmentation.
-Happy to finish third in this international K2S challenge of MICCAI 2022!
+We showed that a state-of-the-art deep learning model could accelerate knee MRI 8x for task-based segmentation and are happy to finish third in this international K2S challenge of MICCAI 2022!

 # [Fast MRI in prostate cancer](https://www.health-holland.com/project/2021/2021/fast-mri-prostate-cancer)